 We hope to see you there!

-If you are in your grace period and have not paid your self-pay or dependent premium, then you will not be able to get coverage for yourself or your dependents.
-This means you will pay the full price when you seek medical services or try to fill a prescription.
-Of course, once you pay your premium, you can submit the claim to us for reimbursement.
+When your coverage is suspended, you will have to pay full price when you seek medical services or try to fill a prescription.
+If you subsequently pay your premium during your 30-day grace period, you can then submit the claim to us for reimbursement.

 The Spring 2014 issue of the Pension and Health Plans’ newsletter, Spotlight on Benefits, is coming soon to all participants.

 This issue brings important information regarding coordinating health benefits among entertainment industry plans, avoiding excess charges from out-of-network providers and ensuring the availability of your health benefits by making timely premium payments.

 Co-Insurance is the percentage of an allowable medical expense that you pay once your annual deductible has been met.
 For example, the network coinsurance is 90% of the contracted allowable amount, which means you pay 10% of the remaining cost.

 If you have earned coverage and visit a network doctor, the Plan pays 90% of your covered charges, regardless of whether you are covered under the DGA Premier Choice Plan or the DGA Choice Plan.

 And, since a network doctor is required to charge a set, allowable cost for a covered service, you do not need to worry about excess costs not covered by the Health Plan (see below for a brief discussion of these potential excess costs).